VNAPNIC/Flutter_Clean_Architecture/README.md

     * Cubit only manages UI state based on business logic

 ##### 4. Domain layer (Business logic layer)
-    * Repositories (interfaces aka idea how the logic would behave)
     * Entities (or models that UI needs)
     * Usecases (user stories)
     * Typically one function, but can be more if functions are related.